-We’ve heard a lot of buzz regarding Cannabis Energy Drink, so we took it upon ourselves to create an in-depth review, focusing closely on the ingredients, side effects, scientific studies and customer-service quality.
-Then we scrutinized all sorts of user comments and customer reviews posted on the web.
+Don’t laugh, but well over 50% of diet products simply don’t work.
+So what about Cannabis Energy Drink?
+We took it upon ourselves to create an in-depth review, focusing closely on the ingredients, side effects, scientific studies and customer service quality.
+Then we scrutinized all sorts of user comments posted on the web.
 Finally we compacted all the facts and details to give you the info you need.

 What You Need To Know

-Cannabis Energy Drink (8.4 ounces) is a canned beverage that is made in the Netherlands.
+To start, Cannabis Energy Drink is a canned beverage that is made in the Netherlands.
+The ingredients are hemp seed extract, B vitamins, caffeine, taurine, water and sugar.
 It is sold in several parts of the world, including the United States, parts of Africa and Asia, Mexico, the UK and Spain.
-This beverage is claimed to improve concentration, reduce fatigue, increase alertness and assist with “normal” mental performance.
-This drink can be consumed at any time, especially when you need a boost or pick-me-up.
-The ingredients used in Cannabis Energy Drink include the following; Hemp Seed Extract, B Vitamins, Caffeine (80mg), Taurine, Water and Sugar.
-Each can contains 11 grams of sugar.
+This product claims to improve concentration, reduce fatigue, increase alertness and assist with “normal” mental performance.
+It can be consumed at any time, especially when you need a boost or pick-me-up.

 From what we gathered online, Cannabis Energy Drink was released in 2013.
 This beverage provides some vitamins and does not contain any illegal substances.
-Also, no preservatives are used in this energy drink, but read on…
+Also, no preservatives are used, but read on…

-“Although it is not mentioned on the official website, we discovered that Cannabis Energy Drink sells for about $6 per can, which is certainly a lot.
-Especially when you compare this product to other energy drinks like Red Bull, which sells for around $2.50 per can,” says our Research Editor.
+The first thing that comes up with products like Cannabis Energy Drink ingredients is the price.
+“Although it is not mentioned on the official website, we discovered it sells for about $6 per can.
+When you compare this to others like Red Bull, which goes for around $2.50, you see the problem.” says our Research Editor.

 One customer commented, “I’m definitely not impressed.
 I feel like I spent $6 on one can of Red Bull.”